noalorette/petprep/README.rst

 interpretable and comprehensive error and output reporting.
-It performs comprehensive processing steps—such as motion correction, segmentation, registration, partial volume correction, and extraction of time activity curves for pharmacokinetic modelling—providing outputs that can be easily submitted to a variety of group level analyses, including PET imaging studies, graph theory measures, and surface or volume-based statistics.
+It performs comprehensive processing steps—such as motion correction, segmentation, registration, partial volume correction, and extraction of time activity curves, providing outputs that can be easily submitted to a variety of group level analyses, pharmacokinetic modelling, graph theory measures, and surface or volume-based statistics.

 .. note::